How to write content that converts.

 Evaluation: is your content as good as it could be?

 Having created the content, the process of editing and evaluating can begin.
 Ask several people within your organisation to read and proof the writing, eliminating any glitching errors or off-brand phrases, before thinking back to the intended purpose and audience.
 Each line should serve a role in delivering the message in the best way possible.
 For example, subject lines and calls-to-action should be sweated over as they are proven to increase email engagement and conversions.
-Read over your calls-to-action and make them as succinct and well-written as possible, using inspiration, informative and incentivising language.
+Read over your calls-to-action and make them as succinct and well-written as possible, using inspirational, informative and incentivising language.
 Ultimately, this is what customers will click to convert so be sure to spend time asking yourself; would I click on this?

 Want to learn more about content writing?
 Read our guide on creating engaging social media content for your business.